How to Know When to Incorporate Formula

 I am here to inform you so that you can make the best choice for your situation that you can feel confident in.
 Mama, you do YOU!

 There can be many reasons you may choose, or need to, introduce formula (such as going back to work, having trouble with milk production, having another care provider).

 But, let’s talk about the 3 top reasons when incorporating formula may not always be the best choice.

-- You are incorporating formula because you are worried about how much baby is getting WITHOUT confirming that baby is actually not getting enough with a breastfeeding specialist.
+- You are incorporating formula because you are worried about how much baby is getting WITHOUT confirming that baby is actually not getting enough.
+Make sure you consult a breastfeeding specialist to confirm baby’s growth trends.
 AND getting a good accurate weight plotted on the growth chart.
 Always, always double-check with a professional!
 Make sure that when you are looking at age-appropriate weight gain, the provider is using the WHO growth chart.

-- You are worried that your breastmilk is not good enough, or, you have concerns that baby is allergic or is not tolerating breastmilk.
-All babies are gassy and fussy sometimes and if you have serious concerns about a food allergy, consult an IBCLC and/or an allergist before stopping breastfeeding.
-After all, most formulas are made from the proteins that your baby may be reacting to and there is no guarantee that baby will LIKE the ones that are allergy-free.
+- You are worried that your breastmilk is not good enough, or, you have concerns that baby is allergic?
+Maybe you are worried baby is not tolerating breastmilk?
+Remember all babies are gassy and fussy sometimes.
+If you have serious concerns about a food allergy, consult an IBCLC and/or an allergist before stopping breastfeeding.
+Most formulas are made from the proteins that your baby may be reacting to and there is no guarantee that baby will LIKE the ones that are allergy-free.

 - “To top off” baby after a feed or to use a formula to fill in the gaps.
 There can be easy ways to have breastmilk in the fridge for those times that you need it (refer to my Pumping 101 blog post).